2026 Vision Insurance Cheat Sheet

 Pros of Vision Insurance:

-Covers prescription glasses and contacts.
-So, if you need frames/lenses really once a year, you save anything between $150 and $500, depending on how much the insurance helps.
+- Covers prescription glasses and contacts.
+So, if you really need frames/lenses once a year, you save anything between $150 and $500, depending on how much the insurance helps.

-Regular eye examinations: Keeping eye health issues like glaucoma or diabetes in check.
+- Regular eye examinations: Keeping eye health issues like glaucoma or diabetes in check.
 This helps treat the condition early on.

 Cons of Vision Insurance:

-Limited coverage.
+- Limited coverage.
 Vision insurance may only include basic frames or lenses.
 You'll have to pay additional charges if you want premium frames or anti-glare lenses.

-Select network providers that offer vision insurance.
+- Select network providers that offer vision insurance.
 You probably will not get insurance benefits if your preferred optometrist is not in the network.

-Vision insurance does not pay for itself unless you rarely require eye exams or have perfect vision; then, it seems a bit pricier than just paying for your eye exam.
+- Vision insurance does not pay for itself unless you rarely require eye exams or have perfect vision; then, it seems a bit pricier than just paying for your eye exam.

-How Much Does Vision Insurance Cost in 2025?
+How Much Does Vision Insurance Cost in 2026?

 Monthly Premiums: